-Freddie Mac: Average long-term US mortgage rate edged higher to 6.39% this week
+The average long-term US mortgage rate rose to 6.39% this week, Freddie Mac says

 The Fed has raised its benchmark interest rate 10 times in 14 months.
 At its meeting of policymakers two weeks ago, the central bank signaled that it could finally pause its yearlong campaign of rate hikes, though a pause would likely only nudge mortgage rates slightly lower.

-Yet recent warnings from several of Fed officials about the continuing threat from high inflation suggest it’s far from certain that the central bank will forgo another increase in their benchmark rate when they next meet in mid-June.
+Yet recent warnings from several Fed officials about the continuing threat from high inflation suggest it’s far from certain that the central bank will forgo another increase in their benchmark rate when they next meet in mid-June.

 The average rate on 15-year fixed-rate mortgages, popular with those refinancing their homes, held steady this week at 5.75%.
 A year ago, it averaged 4.43%, Freddie Mac said.